MCluck90/tiny/README.md

 List of languages:

-  1. JavaScript (compiler and interpreter)
+  1. JavaScript (interpreter and compiler)
-  2. Dart (scanner complete, parser complete, interpreter in progress)
+  2. Dart (interpreter complete, compiler in progress)